Amazon Pay for Alexa Skills FAQ

 Yes, Amazon Pay for Alexa Skills supports one-time purchases, subscriptions, and trial subscriptions for physical goods and services.

 When the customer enables the skill, the skill asks their permission to use Amazon Pay as their default payment method for purchases made using the skill and to allow Amazon Pay to share the customer’s name, email address, and address with the skill developer so that the skill developer can fulfill the purchase.
-Amazon does not share credit card and bank account information with the skill developer.
-Your Alexa skill offers your customers the opportunity to make a purchase.
-Customers can make the purchase by answering “yes” to the offer message.
+Amazon does not share credit card or bank account information with the skill developer of an Amazon Pay-enabled Alexa skill.
 After the payment has been processed, the customer receives payment confirmation via the Alexa App and email.
-Customers can view all orders made via Amazon Pay at https://pay.amazon.com/us/shopper.
+Customers can review all payments made using Amazon Pay by signing in at https://pay.amazon.com/.

 Merchants are responsible for handling returns and providing information to the customer about the returns process as part of the skill experience.